Last Updated on January 15, 2023

 The Roast Grill

-7 S West Street
+Address: 7 S West Street, Raleigh, NC

 The Roast Grill is one of Raleigh’s oldest restaurants.
 Located just around the corner from Morgan Street Food Hall, you’ll definitely notice how out of place even the building looks.